micro111/micro111/README.md

   &nbsp; &nbsp; &nbsp;This is a site that uses the Bin method for transferring data from HTML to the server.
 I built it myself for speed, but it's slower than a turtle over a WAN, seriously.
   ・Node Chat Web site (Node.js,HTML)
   &nbsp; &nbsp; &nbsp; This is a site where multiple people can chat in real time.
 Now you can chat with your friends during class.Yay!
   ・Node Web site (Node.js,HTML,CSS)
  &nbsp;  &nbsp; &nbsp;  You can watch the news in real time and see today's weather.
 There is no demand for it.

-  ・I forgot later (´ ﾟ д ﾟ ｀)
+  ・I forget the rest. (´ ﾟ д ﾟ ｀)